Dr. Joseph Benton Howell

 Nanette Mudiam

 Nanette Mudiam attended her first Enneagram conference with the Institute for Conscious Being at St. Mary’s in Sewanee, Tennessee in March of 2018.
 The insights she gained there compelled her to continue her studies with ICB through their Scholars and Masters programs.
 Still motivated by the wisdom she gained, Nanette continued on with their Deepening Roots.
-In 2022, she joined ICB as adjunct faculty.
+In 2022, she joined ICB as adjunct faculty and co-hosts The Real Enneagram Podcast.
 Throughout her journey she discovered the transformative power of the Enneagram and the spiritual truth of ICB’s central teaching on the soul child.
 Nanette has a background in healthcare with a BS in Nursing from the University of Alabama at Birmingham and an MSN in Community Health Nursing from Jacksonville State University.
 She serves as the Executive Director of St. Michael’s Medical Clinic in Anniston, Alabama, providing primary care to vulnerable populations in her community.
 Nanette is married to Sai and they have two adult children who along with their spouses, have given them four beautiful grandchildren.
 Nanette and Sai have traveled internationally for over 25 years.
 They offer a unique spiritual and cultural perspective.

 Sai Mudiam